littlebee/daph-bot/README.md

 4. Init ssh key and create data and logs directories

-Copying your SSH public key to the PI user's authorized_keys files.
+Copying your SSH public key to the PI user's authorized_keys files will make updating your code on the pi easier.

 See scripts/init.sh for example meant to be run from Mac terminal.
 If you edit `HOSTNAME` to match your `user@raspberry.local`, you should be able to use the script.

-If you didn't use the script above, don't forget to create the data directory.
+If you didn't use the script above, don't forget to create the logs directory.
 For example, on the PI in the pi user home directory,

 ```
-mkdir -p data
 mkdir -p logs
 ```